Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: One of my least productive days on here so far.
 I just keep getting more confused and more bugs keep appearing.
 I will need to view this with a clear head tomorrow.

+## Day 56: September 6, 2019

+**Today's Progress**: Worked on Learn application.
+Got through bugs and adjusted code so results always appear in alphabetical order and from the top left available spot.

+**Thoughts**: Hank noticed the main issue yesterday is that items were not being removed if they were no longer a match.
+Getting a second pair of eyes was helpful, even if he doesn't know JS!
+I feel much better today and very productive.
+Last thing I need to do with search tomorrow is pretty minor--I need to make sure to only add search results if the searched words are all present in the topic name.
+For example, "programming o" should not yield "Functional Programming".
+It currently does because the second word that is just "o" can be found in the words "Functional Programming".

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.